Africa

 In a participative process involving representatives from African biosphere reserves, a bird monitoring methodology was developed and subsequently tested, adapted and implemented by BirdLife partners and state-run organisations in Nigeria and Cote d’Ivoire.
 The methodology is available as part of a monitoring toolbox which is freely accessible in the form of an online module.

-UNESCO biosphere reserves – Creation and development in Ethiopia
+UNESCO Biosphere Reserves – Establishment and development in Ethiopia

 Ethiopia is one of the most populous countries in Africa.
 The rapid growth in its population places tremendous pressure on the country’s natural resources.
 For example, in the course of the last century the area of forest land has reduced from approximately 40 percent to just three percent of total land surface.
 The country’s wild coffee forests have also been affected.
 The coffee plant has its origins in the Ethiopian highlands.

 Today, wild coffee varieties provide a genetic pool for modern coffee breeding.
 To protect Ethiopia’s remaining wild coffee forests and achieve their sustainable use, BfN has worked for the past 15 years with various Ethiopian and German partners.
-Activities mainly focused on creating and developing UNESCO biosphere reserves.
+Activities mainly focused on establishing and developing UNESCO Biosphere Reserves.

-Using remote sensoring for wetland management in Africa
+Using remote sensing for wetland management in Africa